Master Gardener Volunteer Program

 - To provide MSU Extension with trained gardeners who will educate others in the community about environmentally and economically sound practices through horticulture-based volunteer activities.

-Topics covered in the 12 basic class sessions are:
+Topics covered in the basic training course are:

 - Introduction & Volunteerism